 If your church has an accountability group, which gives support to people coping with sexual or chemical temptations, pray about joining it.
 If your church has no such group available, pray about starting one.
 There are many instances where ssa/ma/tx people started such a group in order to help each other overcome temptation, and the ever-straight people asked to join them after seeing spiritual fruit in their lives.
 You may need to educate the straight people in the group on how to help you, and you should be open to learning how to help them.
 The group should not exclude anyone who is sincerely trying to overcome temptation and handle their sexuality in godly ways.

 Talk to your pastor and let him know that you have same-sex attractions and are seeking to overcome them.
 If he is unsupportive, believes that there is nothing wrong with homosexuality, or takes the opposite approach and regards it as a worse sin than others, and is unwelcoming, you may need to prayerfully consider finding a different church.

 Key #2 Faith

 Seek to build up your faith with daily Bible reading and prayer time.

 Find a Bible-believing church where the pastor accepts that homosexuality is a sin that can be redeemed by Christ, and worship regularly.
 His sermons should reflect both God’s Law, and that salvation is only through the mercy of God in Christ.
-If the pastor is Bible-believing but doesn’t know much about overcoming homosexuality, and is willing to learn, you may be the person to educate him.
+If the pastor is Bible-believing but doesn’t know much about overcoming homosexuality and is willing to learn, you may be the person to educate him.

 If you are minor-attracted, and the governing board of a Biblically solid church asks you to abide by reasonable restrictions in your interactions with minor children, it is best to accept their restrictions in a spirit of godly humility.
-Your attitude will go a long way towards building trust, and is for your protection as well as for others.
+Your attitude will go a long way towards building trust, and the restrictions for your protection as well as for others.